damogranlabs/classy_blocks/README.md

 ## Data Preparation

 After all blocks have been added, an instance of `Mesh` class only contains a list of blocks.
 Each block self-contains its own data.
-Since blocks share vertices and edges and blockMesh needs separate lists of both, `Mesh.prepare_data()` will translate all individual blocks' data to format blockMesh will understand:
+Since blocks share vertices and edges and blockMesh needs separate lists of both, `Mesh.write()` will translate all individual blocks' data to format blockMesh will understand:

 - collect new vertices and re-use existing ones